StephanvanSchaik/mmap-rs/README.md

 - [x] Huge page support.
 - [x] Stack support (also known as `MAP_STACK` on Unix).
 - [x] Support to exclude memory maps from core dumps (on Unix only).
+- [x] Iterator over the memory areas of the current/a given process.